acgold/floodpop/README.md

 5. Create FloodPop
     - `create_floodpop.R`: Creates the tabular and geospatial files of FloodPop by merging the building footprint information with census data.

+6. Create Figures and Tables
+    - `create_figures.R`: Creates maps and tables for the corresponding manuscript.